confiwent/AcademicPages/index.md

 ## News
 - [Jan.
 2025] Our paper titled "GDPlan: Generative Network Planning via Graph Diffusion Model" was accepted by IEEE/ACM Transactions on Networking (ToN), 2025!

+- [Jan.
+2025] Our paper titled "Task-Adapted Learnable Embedded Quantization for Scalable Human-Machine Image Compression" was accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), 2025!

 - [Sep.
 2024] Our paper titled "Improving Generalization in Federated Learning with Model-Data Mutual Information Regularization: A Posterior Inference Approach" was accepted by NeurIPS, 2024!

 - [Jul.
 2024] Our paper titled "Task-Oriented Multi-Bitstream Optimization for Image Compression and Transmission via Optimal Transport" was accepted by ACM Multimedia, 2024!